 It’s no secret that vision discount plans and insurance can be convoluted and confusing.
 So, what can you do to understand your coverage better?
 In this blog, we’ll explain the basics of understanding Vision Discount Plans so that you can have a clearer picture of what benefits to expect.

-Medical Insurace & Eye Exams
+Medical Insurance & Eye Exams

 When it comes to medical insurance, eye exams are a bit of a “grey area.”
 So let’s take a look at some FAQs about insurance coverage.